Email Spam Filter for Exchange

 Can an Exchange spam filter protect against data loss?

-What is wrong with using the Microsoft spam filter for Exchange?
+What is wrong with the Microsoft spam filter for Exchange?

-There is nothing wrong with the spam filtering mechanisms provided by Microsoft, as they perform a good job at blocking spam emails.
-The issue is the level of protection they provide against more advanced threats.
+There is nothing wrong with the Microsoft spam filter for exchange as it performs a good job at blocking spam emails.
+The issue is the level of protection the filter provides against more advanced threats.
 Microsoft provides a spam filtering service with its licenses, but advanced protection is an optional extra.
 SpamTitan augments the basic Microsoft spam filter and provides advanced protection at a low cost.

 How much is an MS Exchange spam filter likely to cost?